 Bloodborne is an unforgettable experience that blends deeply rewarding gameplay mechanics with an engrossing world of mystery and forbidden knowledge.
 When the game was released on PS4 exclusively it was a bit of a coup to say the least.
 Even from day one, players were hungry for a Bloodborne PC port.

+Is Bloodborne on PC now?
 The world was awash with Souls mania and gamers couldn’t get enough of the challenging cycle of violence, death, and resurrection.
 PC gamers waited patiently, believing that, as with many console exclusives, it would only be a matter of time until they were allowed to enter into the fray.
-However, as years went by, gamers were left wondering if a Bloodborne PC port would ever happen.
+However, as years went by, gamers were left wondering if a Bloodborne PC port – or even an unofficial Bloodborne emulator – would ever happen.

 While many titles have attempted to mimic the Souls formula, there is a pedigree and hype that is exclusively attached to FromSoftware games.
 The studio’s creative director Hidetaka Miyazaki is generally thought of as the father of this style of game, with many fans feeling there is simply no substitute.